Coconut-Lime Turkey and Rice Soup

 Now that I’ve become a fan of low-carb recipes with cauliflower rice, I would absolutely switch out the rice that’s added at the end in this soup for frozen cauliflower rice to make this a low-carb soup!
 That would make this eligible to join my other Low-Carb Recipes for Leftover Turkey!

-How to Make Coconut-Lime Turkey and Rice Soup:
+How to Make Coconut-Lime Turkey Rice Soup:

 - I used 2 cups of leftover turkey, and next time I’d shred the turkey into pieces instead of cutting it.